ashnair1/COCO-Assistant/README.md

 ## Overview
 The MS COCO annotation format along with the pycocotools library is quite popular among the computer vision community.
 Yet I for one found it difficult to play around with the annotations.
 Deleting a specific category, combining multiple mini datasets to generate a larger dataset, viewing distribution of classes in the annotation file are things I would like to do without writing a separate script for each.
-The COCO Assistant is designed (or being designed) to assist with this exact problem.
+The COCO Assistant is designed (or being designed) to assist with this problem.
+Any contributions and/or suggestions are welcome.

 ### Requirements
 Your data directory should look as follows: